nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 iManager automatically save data to the hard disk whenever a command modifies the data.
 There is no need to save manually.

 #### Changing the save location
 Change the save directory.
 The application data is save to a file named "iManager.txt" under the project root folder by default or when the file path is yet specified.
-You can change the location by specifying the file path as a command argument. iManager automatically creates a new save file if the input directory is valid.
+You can change the location by specifying the file path as a command argument. iManager automatically creates a new save file if the file path is valid.

 Format: `saveto FILEPATH`